ZottelvonUrvieh/TobyboT/README.md

     - [x] Prefix changeing
     - [x] Adding / Removing owners
     - [x] Default permissions
-    - [x] General command to update any config that is in the file
+    - [x] General function to update any config that is in the file
+    - [ ] Make a command that accepts two arguments to use that general function
-  - [ ] Persist config better than currently handled
+  - [ ] Persist config better than currently handled (Is that neccessary?)
 - [ ] **ModuleManager**
   - [x] Reloading Modules
   - [x] Flexible Permission loading / unloading
+  - [ ] Code cleaning
 - [ ] **ComponentManager**
   - [x] Parsing Message into Command / Args
   - [x] Checking for several things before Command execution: